NeilPrabhu/up-or-down/README.md

 1. Install node.js from https://nodejs.org/en/
 2. Download up-or-down repo
 3. Open Terminal or cmd
-  a. change directories to up-or-down
+3a. change directories to up-or-down
-  b. run by using 'node index.js'
+3b. run by using 'node index.js'
 ***

 ### External Dependencies